 This option is not needed by the individual users who may select to name or remove a surrogate as one of the options while processing alerts (or if no alerts are present for the user, as his/her only option on selecting alert processing).

 10.2.1.2 Delete Old (>14 d) Alerts Option

 The Delete Old (>14 d) Alerts [XQALERT DELETE OLD] option performs the following functions:

-- Purges unprocessed alerts from the ALERT (#8992) file. - Purges alert tracking information from the ALERT TRACKING (#8992.1) file. - Forwards unprocessed alerts to supervisors or surrogates.
+- Purges unprocessed alerts from the ALERT (#8992) file. - Forwards unprocessed alerts to supervisors or surrogates.